Roblox/creator-docs/content/en-us/art/avatar/facial-animation/creating-basic-heads.md

   </figure>
 </GridContainer>

-On import, Studio calculates and stores the corrective difference for combination poses in the head's `Class.FaceControls` instance, and the `Class.FaceControls` instance corrects the base poses values as they combine in the Animation Editor.
+On import, Studio calculates and stores the corrective difference for combination poses in the Head's `Class.FaceControls` instance, and the `Class.FaceControls` instance corrects the base poses values as they combine in the Animation Editor.

 ## Mapping

 After you finish posing each FACS pose that your character needs, you must map, or link, **each animation frame that you pose** to its corresponding FACS base or combination pose name.
-Mapping stores the bone positions and translations within the head `Class.MeshPart`, and when you begin to animate your head within the [Animation Editor](../../../animation/editor.md), the `Class.FaceControls` instance uses this stored data to transform your character's facial features to the applicable FACS pose.
+Mapping stores the bone positions and translations within the Head `Class.MeshPart`, and when you begin to animate your Head within the [Animation Editor](../../../animation/editor.md), the `Class.FaceControls` instance uses this stored data to transform your character's facial features to the applicable FACS pose.

 Aside from mapping each pose to its proper pose name, you also need to map the [RootFaceJoint](#rootfacejoint) so that Studio can properly locate that joint and hide all of the children joints and their bones within the `Class.FaceControls` instance on import.